kubesphere-retired/docs.kubesphere.io/content/v2.1/en/installation/integrate-harbor.md

 5. Repeat these steps on every Kubernetes host to enable the insecure registry.

+## Test Registry Configuration

-6. Make sure you can log in to Harbor successfully.
+1. Make sure you can log in to Harbor successfully.

 ```
 $ docker login -u admin -p Harbor12345 http://192.168.0.31:80